Roth IRA for Kids: How To Make Your Grandchildren Millionaires

 - You can open a custodial Roth IRA for a child of any age.
 However, the child must have earned income (taxable income earned through a job or self-employment).
 For young teens, this can include anything from running a small dog walking business in their neighborhood to working a first job as a lifeguard or waiter.
 Just make sure to help the child start their business legally by obtaining a permit or license with your county.

-- In 2022, the contribution limit is either $6,000 or the child’s total income for the year — the limit is the number that’s lower.
-So if the child earns $3,000 in 2022 from a tutoring job, they can’t contribute more than $3,000 to their Roth IRA that year.
-If they earn $7,000 that year, they can only contribute $6,000 to the Roth IRA.
+- In 2023, the contribution limit is either $6,500 or the child’s total income for the year — the limit is the number that’s lower.

 - The child can withdraw contributions (the money they deposit in the account) from their Roth IRA at any time with no penalties.
 However, there are stricter rules for tapping into their earnings (profits they make through the account).
 Distributions of earnings may face penalty fees and income taxes if the child withdraws them before age 59 ½.